 The landscape of molecular testing in NSCLC has rapidly expanded with the recent approvals of multiple therapies targeting EGFR, ALK, ROS1, and BRAF.
 Immunotherapy has further advanced the treatment of NSCLC.
 In 2013, only one targeted agent was approved for ALK+ NSCLC.
 Today, there are five targeted agents approved for ALK+ NSCLC.
 There are also three targeted agents approved for EGFR+ NSCLC and a fourth agent approved for patients with EGFR+ NSCLC who have the T790M mutation.
-In an April 28, 2017, webinar, Melissa Johnson, MD, from Sarah Cannon Research Institute Tennessee Oncology reviewed the evolving landscape of targeted agents for NSCLC.
+In an April 28, 2017, webinar, Melissa Johnson, MD, from Tennessee Oncology reviewed the evolving landscape of targeted agents for NSCLC.
 She discussed the latest evidence around agents that target EGFR, ALK, ROS1, and other potentially actionable mutations.
-Her presentation illustrated how a virtual molecular tumor board could help clinicians in the community learn about ongoing (continued on page 49)
+Her presentation illustrated how a virtual molecular tumor board could help clinicians in the community learn about ongoing advances and updates in lung cancer molecular testing and the potential clinical role of emerging agents (continued on page 4)